20

 Silence

-for reflection on God's Word and for
+for reflection on God’s

 Confession